 The paths to certification are designed to ensure that FP Canada™ certificants can meet the high standards of competence and ethics required to meet the evolving needs of Canadians and ensure that they remain relevant to the financial services industry.
-To understand the differences between QAFP™ certification and CFP® certification, visit Certifications.
+To understand the differences between QAFP™ and CFP® certifications, visit Certifications.

 If you are interested in pursuing either QAFP certification or CFP certification, and hold relevant financial or other professional qualifications, you may be eligible to pursue a faster, alternate path to certification.
 Learn More